4 San

 with different social and recreational facilities

-so that a wide range of costs and lifestyles can be
+so that a wide range of lifestyles and their costs can be

 served.
 Small adjustments in the design mix will lead